 Servings: 8 to 10

 This impressive main course has a few steps to it, but you can assemble the roulades ahead; they cook quickly and are a dream to carve.
 Plus, they pack an exciting flavor punch with their cheesy, herby, garlicky filling.
 Fennel pollen adds a lovely floral note, but if you don’t have it, ground fennel will do the trick.
+Don’t miss our step-by-step video on how to assemble the roulade.

 Make Ahead Tips